Open Date: March 22, 2021Final Filing Date: Continuous

 - In conjunction with the consumer, develop realistic, attainable and measurable service plans and facilitate their attainment.

-- Provide consultation and technical assistance to agencies, schools, and other organizations.
+- Provide consultation and technical assistance to agencies, schools and other organizations.

-- Work collaboratively within a multi-disciplinary team.
+- Work collaboratively with a multi-disciplinary team.

 - Demonstrate cultural humility